mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 This indirect comments aimed to direct direction of design mirrors some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues [find work]. ( NOTE EXPLORE THIS PREVIOUSLY?)

+#### Other examples of emerging concepts / practices
+These kind of feedback were present in many exchanges during directed playtesting and during pair interactions.

+For example the emergence of the concept of safe zone in the game of Ch and Pa - The concept of a safe zone arrives as a direct result of after adding a moving enemies GDP, the extensive use of that pattern dominates the game challenge to such an extent that it is essential for players to quicky identify and use 'safe zones'.

 ### GDPs propagation through peer activity leading from Playtesting